jaki pona

 jaki jaki

-v stain, defile
+v stain, defile, discard

-m disgusting, toxic, unclean
+m disgusting, toxic, unclean, stained

 jan jan